-- We recommend that anthropometrics should be measured and monitored at regular intervals in individuals with non-dialysis CKD (1B). - We recommend that multi-professional weight management services should be available to all non-dialysis CKD patients, with referral made to tier 3 services where appropriate (2D).
+- 1.6 We recommend that anthropometrics should be measured and monitored (self-monitored if necessary) at regular intervals in individuals with non-dialysis CKD (1B). - 1.7 We recommend that multi-professional weight management services should be available to all non-dialysis CKD patients, with referral made to tier 3 services (in-line with regional referral pathways) where appropriate (e.g. when notable changes to anthropometrics are observed) (2D).